djdt/pewpew/docs/tutorials/selection.rst

 Most elemental images have small regions of interest contained within the bulk of the image.
 The selection tools in |pewpew| allow extraction of information from these regions.
-The `Stats Dialog`_ and `Colocalisation Dialog`_ both limit their calculations to selected regions and a new image can be formed from the selection using **Edit -> Crop to Selection**.
+The :ref:`Statistics` and :ref:`Colocalisation` dialogs both limit their calculations to selected regions and a new image can be formed from the selection using **Edit -> Crop to Selection**.

 Manual Selection